 S: That’s it, and I think you need to allow yourself to have that buzz and excitement and just love it; just let yourself be part of it.
 I feel like some musicians think you need to act really aloof or stand-offish, and I just think, just enjoy yourself!
 Let loose and be yourself.
 Your façade is always going to get found out.

-V: So, it’s good to know it wasn’t ever a struggle to be on the road for you.
-I remember before I went on my first big tour, a musician friend sat me down and said “there’s going to be some days where you’re going to find touring really hard, and you might be sad and want to go home.”
+V: It’s good to know it wasn’t ever a struggle for you to be on the road.
+I remember before I went on my first big tour, a musician friend sat me down and said, “There’s going to be some days where you’re going to find touring really hard, and you might be sad and want to go home.”
 I took it on board and was a little worried, but for me there were actually never times where I was really feeling down.
 I certainly never wanted to go home.
 Were there any days that you wanted to go home?

-V: Yeah, and some people say we get paid a lot to be on stage for an hour, but it’s not the hour that we’re on stage that we want to get paid for really, it’s all the hours of bullshit surrounding that!
+V: Some people say we get paid a lot to be on stage for an hour, but it’s not the hour that we’re on stage that we want to get paid for really, it’s all the hours of bullshit surrounding that…

 V: I think the difficult thing to wrap your head around is the highs and lows.
-One minute you’re on tour, playing to thousands of people and the next you could be back home doing the dishes.
+One minute you’re on tour, playing to thousands of people and the next you’re back at home doing the dishes.
 I think you have to get used to that.
-I remember one week I was doing a TV show with Cee Lo Green, and Snoop Dogg is there in the audience dancing along – it’s great.
+I remember one week I was doing a TV show with Cee Lo Green with Snoop Dogg there in the audience dancing along — it was great.
 The next day I was back in the pub, pulling pints.
 It’s just a bit mad.

 S: And that’s the nature of our job, that you can go from those crazy highs, experiencing some of the things that artists do and then the next day, that’s it.
 You’re back at your flat, eating Chinese food or whatever.

 V: Yeah, making beans on toast.